-Shield (of a cable) (Figure 1-3): surrounding earthed metallic layer which serves to confine the electric field within the cable and/or to protect the cable from external electrical influence (IEV-461-03-04).
-This is a commonly used cable in industry (e.g. in areas with Electro Magnetic Interferences).
-Sometimes this cable is also used in residential buildings e.g. Sweden (Europacable)
+• Electrical shield (Figure 1-3): surrounding earthed metallic layer which serves to confine the electric field within the cable and/or to protect the cable from external electrical influence (IEV-461-03-04).
+This is not often used in electrical power cables within buildings, it is mainly used in instrumentation signal cables.